alexandercerutti/Simple-Telegram-Installer/README.md

         ./installTelegram.sh --manual

-This parameter let you also to install Telegram via _**snap**_, the newer Ubuntu _packet manager_, unavailable way in auto-detection mode.
+This parameter let you also to install Telegram via _**snap**_, the newer Ubuntu _packet manager_.
 This voice will appear only if snap is installed.
 As in auto-detection mode, _script argument_ is an archive (tar.xz) placed somewhere in your pc.
 To start with it, you will need to start the script like this:

         ./installTelegram.sh --manual <path-to-archive>.tar.xz